A visual introduction to information theory: Core quantities: information, entropy, and mutual information

 \subsection{What is information?}

-Uncertainty, randomness, and a lack of information are different ways of viewing the same underlying idea.
-If we cannot predict the outcome of an event, we are uncertain, and it is, from our perspective, random.
-However, we may be able to acquire information about the event that reduces its apparent randomness, making us more certain about it.
+Gaining information and reducing uncertainty about a random event are the same thing.
 What will the weather be like in 3 hours?
 It's uncertain.
 But from now until then, we can continuously acquire information by observing the current weather, and 3 hours from now our uncertainty will have collapsed to zero.
 It no longer appears random to us.

-Weather forecasting is not the only area that fits this paradigm.
-In fact, information theory shows that the almost all of the characteristics of the random event in question are separable from its information content--all that matters is its probability distribution.
-Thus, we can consider information theory in the context of a generic random event: repeatedly drawing a marble at random from an urn containing $\texttt{{blue}}$, $\texttt{{green}}$, $\texttt{{yellow}}$, and $\texttt{{gray}}$ marbles. \figrefsub{what_is_information}{a}.
+The information content of a random event depends only on its probability distribution, not on what the event represents.
+Because of this, any source of random events can stand in for any other.
+We use colored marbles as a recurring illustration: drawing a marble at random from an urn containing $\texttt{{blue}}$, $\texttt{{green}}$, $\texttt{{yellow}}$, and $\texttt{{gray}}$ marbles \figrefsub{what_is_information}{a}.

-Formally, we have a finite, discrete set of independent and identically distributed (IID) events and a random variable that assigns a probability to each element of the set.
-The intuitions developed on this simplified scenario will later be generalized to the non IID case (Sec. \ref{entropy_rate_sec}) and continuous variables and probability density functions (Sec. \ref{differential_entropy_sec}).
+Formally, we have a finite, discrete set of outcomes, a probability distribution over them, and a sequence of independent and identically distributed (IID) draws.
+The concepts introduced here generalize to the non-IID case (Sec. \ref{entropy_rate_sec}) and continuous variables and probability density functions (Sec. \ref{differential_entropy_sec}).

 More common outcomes provide us with less information, and rarer outcomes provide us with more.
-To understand why, suppose someone has drawn two colored marbles from an urn, but we don't know what they've draw.
-We'll denote these two random events with $\xrv_1$ and $\xrv_2$. $\xrv_1$ and $\xrv_2$ have a joint probability distribution $\prob{\xrv_1, \xrv_2}$, which tells us the probability of each of the 16 possible two-color sequences \figrefsub{what_is_information}{b}.
+To understand why, suppose someone has drawn two colored marbles from an urn, but we don't know what they've drawn.
+We'll denote these two random events with $\xrv_1$ and $\xrv_2$.
+Their joint probability distribution $\prob{\xrv_1, \xrv_2}$ tells us the probability of each of the 16 possible two-color sequences \figrefsub{what_is_information}{b}.
 Suppose we then learn some facts about what was drawn (but not the exact outcome).
 For example, we might learn that neither marble is $\texttt{{blue}}$, or the first marble isn't $\texttt{{green}}$, or the two marbles are different colors \figrefsub{what_is_information}{c}.